 In nature, fruits and vegetables are the only foods that fulfill the criteria of sweet, bready and they are loaded with potassium to get you back on track.
 It is nature’s method of alerting you to your needs.
 However in today’s world, reaching for junk, to satiate those cravings doesn’t help.
 The body continues with the cravings in hopes that you’ll start eating potassium rich foods instead

 When you’re deficient in potassium, to conserve energy, your body quickly starts to prioritize your skeletal muscles over the smooth muscles(which is the muscle tissue that lines the gastrointestinal tract) and the cardiac muscle(the heart).
-This is because the skeletal muscles account for the biggest amount of
+This is because the skeletal muscles account for the biggest amount of muscle tissue in the body.
+Thus the brain signals you to slow down.

 As a result this is a significant decrease in potassium usage, but unfortunately it’s also a decrease in physical activity.
 Here are some potassium rich foods you can include in your diet to combat those cravings: